-Institutional Shareholders Services (“ISS”) and Glass Lewis (“GL”) have updated their 2019 voting guidelines for Canada and the U.S. The updated guidelines from ISS will apply to shareholder meetings for publicly-traded companies on or after February 1, 2019, while those from Glass Lewis will apply to meetings held on or after January 1, 2019.
-This memo provides a summary of policy updates on compensation-related and select board-related topics in both the Canadian and U.S. market.
+Institutional Shareholders Services and Glass Lewis have updated their 2021 voting guidelines for Canadian and US issuers.
+The updated guidelines from ISS will apply to shareholder meetings for publicly-traded companies on or after February 1, 2021, while those from Glass Lewis will apply to meetings held on or after January 1, 2021.
+This briefing provides a summary of updates on compensation-related and select governance-related topics for the Canadian market.

 Below, we define a number of key terms relevant to compensation discussions.

 Discussions on environmental, social, and governance ("ESG") topics are not new to companies in the energy sector.
 In December 2018, Royal Dutch Shell PLC ("Shell"), the British-Dutch oil and gas company, went a step beyond health and safety compliance when it announced it would incorporate carbon reduction metrics into its executive incentive plan.

 This article examines the process Shell undertook in implementing these metrics, and the role shareholders played throughout.

 As we approach the conclusion of calendar 2020, Board decision-making on executive compensation becomes top-of-mind.
 Hugessen’s latest article shows how the use of Tally Sheets can unveil the true value of executive compensation, and support directors in making well-informed decisions on executive pay.

 ISS recently released its FAQ on the impact of COVID-19 on compensation plans, and provides forthcoming advice to issuers dealing with the economic ramifications of the pandemic.
 While the latest guidance suggests the possibility of ISS providing relief to issuers making certain adjustments to the compensation plan, the expectation for more fulsome disclosure of rationale is reinforced.